sherinmatt/Pharmaceuticals-Web-Design/README.md

 # Pharmaceuticals-Web-Design
-#
+# Dashboard Visualization of Statistical Modeling

    ## Summary
-    * The goal is to utilize statistical modeling (linear regression) to analyze the impact of 4 different anti-cancer pharmaceutical drugs.
+    * The goal is to create a dashboard to visualize the statistical modeling (linear regression) that analyzes the impact of 4 different anti-cancer pharmaceutical drugs.
     * Here, we model, mouse weight vs average volume of tumor, for the following drug regimes : Capomulin, Ramicane, Infubinol and Ceftamin.

    ## Technologies Used: